What is Cash Value in Life Insurance?

 When you withdraw cash from your life insurance policy, it affects your coverage in a couple of ways:

-• Death Benefit Decreases: Each time you take out money, the amount your beneficiaries will receive when you pass away goes down by the same amount.
+• Death Benefit Decreases: Each time you withdraw money, the amount your beneficiaries will receive upon your passing decreases by the same amount.

 • Policy Termination: If you withdraw all the cash value in your policy, the policy itself will end, and you won't have any coverage.